Telecom-SudParis/k8s-sdn/README.md

 ```
 $ kubectl create -f https://raw.githubusercontent.com/Telecom-SudParis/k8s-sdn/master/templates/service/k8s-svc-onos.yaml
 ```

+**a) Verify that you can access the ONOS prompt via SSH**
 ```
 $ ssh -p 30101 karaf@192.168.49.2
 ```
 The username/password is **karaf/karaf**

-http://192.168.49.2:30181/onos/ui/index.html#/topo
+**b) Verify that you can access the ONOS GUI** http://192.168.49.2:30181/onos/ui/index.html#/topo

 ## Create GUI application (v1.0) Deployment <a name="dpl-gui-10"></a>
+Please make sure the following content is specified in the Deployment YAML file templates/deployment/k8s-depl-gui.yaml.
+Then you can copy the whole content to K8s dashboard
 ```
 ...
       containers: